 The sales price will be updated closer to launch, and will depend on chosen equipment packages / additional (optionals) when doing the final order.

-For a standard model of Podbike velomobile (without any optionals), we have estimated a starting price from NOK 50.000,- (incl.
-VAT/ local sales tax), equivalent to from €5000 in Europe (plus local sales tax and shipment costs.).
+Estimated price for a standard model of Podbike velomobile (without any optionals): from NOK 50.000,- (incl.
+VAT/ local sales tax), equivalent to €5000 in Europe (plus local sales tax and shipment costs.).
 Optional equipment at extra cost.
-A list of available optionals and associated price will be published closer to launching.
+A complete list of available optionals and associated price will be published closer to launching.

 The standard model of Podbike velomobile includes a 400Wh battery with an estimated range of 80km (battery combined with pedal power), left side mirror, summer tires, cup- and cellphone/ tablet holder inside, USB charger, front lights, back lights and indicator lights.